Paliak/PaliaksNotes/docs/CozyHosting/index.md

 And we get a nice upgraded shell!

-Right off the bat we can see a jar file and guessing from the filename, username, and directory we can assume it's the source of the web app we've been dealing with.
-Never the less; let's run linpeas:
+Right off the bat we can see a jar file and guessing from the filename, username, and directory we can assume it’s the source of the web app we’ve been dealing with.
+Nevertheless; let’s run linpeas:

 ```bash
 $ py -m uploadserver